What are cervical polyps?

-It is not fully understood why cervical polyps occur.
-Their formation may be linked to:
+It isn’t fully understood why cervical polyps occur.
+Their formation may be

-- increased levels of estrogen (female sex hormone)
+- increased levels of estrogen, which is the female sex

-- chronic inflammation in the cervix, vagina, or uterus
+- chronic inflammation of the cervix, vagina, or uterus

 - clogged blood vessels

-Chemical estrogens can also be released into food that is heated in Styrofoam or plastic containers.
-Even some air fresheners contain phthalates, another estrogen-like chemical.
+Chemical estrogens can also be released into food that’s heated in plastic or

 - bacterial infection

 - HPV infection, which can also cause warts